Level of Study

 Objectives and Content

 The course introduces students to prototyping and design of interactive technologies.
 The students learn about different kinds of prototyping activities involved in designing lo-fidelity and high-fidelity prototypes such as web pages and mobile interfaces.
 The students will learn techniques for prototyping such as sketching, and wireframing.
 Further, they will learn design principles and guidelines for constructing useful, usable and user-friendly interfaces.
-The students will be given an introduction to front-end programming and relevant technologies and tools for designing user interfaces.
+In addition, the students will learn about different ways to involve users in design activities.